properallan/explann/README.rst

 Python package for EXperimental PLANNing course.
+It implements classes to build and analise statistical (mainly focused on factorial) models.

-It implements an abstract class to handle multiple models built by `statsmodels`.
+Statisctical models are built by `statsmodels`.

 Installation